 In some cases, workplace discrimination – when left ignored and unaddressed – can escalate to workplace harassment.
 Harassment is defined as pervasive and severe discriminatory conduct that interferes with an employee’s work performance.
 To be considered workplace harassment, the pervasive and severe conduct must be based on a protected characteristic.
-Learn more about Workplace Harassment and Hostile Work Environment Law in Columbus, Ohio from the workplace harassment lawyer at Barkan Meizlish, LLP.
+Learn more about Workplace Harassment and Hostile Work Environment Law at Barkan Meizlish DeRose Cox, LLP.

 These characteristics include but are not limited to:

 Not only is harassment inequitable treatment of an employee or group of employees based on one or more of these characteristics, but it can also mentally and even physically harm the victim(s) of workplace harassment.
 The long-term effects of workplace harassment could lead to PTSD, poor job performance, and create psychological damage to employees who experience harassment.

 What constitutes harassing behavior encompasses both physical and verbal actions.
 It can also include discriminatory behavior such as leaving employees out of work-related activities due to a protected characteristic or spreading false and derogatory rumors about an employee to get them to quit their position.
 These behaviors by fellow employees or managers and supervisors, if left unchecked, could potentially escalate to a hostile work environment that may cause more damage on the victims and employees.

 The harassment must be severe and pervasive enough to cause a hostile work environment, so it’s important that you consult a lawyer to determine if you have a case that constitutes workplace harassment.